 The source code is available on Github.

-runs the interpreter inside rlwrap
+The script roll runs the interpreter inside rlwrap to provide

 history and line editing.
 An initial expression or command may optionally be provided